infernojs/inferno/README.md

 ### `linkEvent` (package: `inferno`)

 `linkEvent()` is a helper function that allows attachment of `props`/`state`/`context` or other data to events without needing to `bind()` them or use arrow functions/closures.
-It works by hooking into Inferno's event system (so make sure the event you are using will use Inferno's event system).
 This is extremely useful when dealing with events in functional components.
 Below is an example:

 ```jsx
 import Inferno, { linkEvent } from 'inferno';